-Launch Alert: Wednesday, May 31, 2017 at 20:20 EDT (00:20 UTC on June 1st), the Japan Aerospace Exploration Agency (JAXA), will be launching the Mitsubishi Heavy Industries H-IIA (H-2A) rocket; Launch Vehicle No. 34 (F34) flying in its 202 configuration (H-IIA 202).
-It will be carrying the Michibiki 2 navigation satellite from Launch Area-Y1 (Also known as Area-Y1 or LA-Y1) at the Tanegashima Space Center (TNSC), Japan.
+Launch Alert: Friday, December 22, 2017 at 20:26 EDT (01:26 UTC on the 23rd), the Japan Aerospace Exploration Agency (JAXA), will be launching the Mitsubishi Heavy Industries H-IIA (H-2A) rocket; Launch Vehicle No. 37 (F37) flying in its 202 configuration (H-IIA 202).
+It will be carrying the GCOM-C and SLATS science satellites from Launch Area-Y1 (Also known as Area-Y1 or LA-Y1) at the Tanegashima Space Center (TNSC), Japan.

-Tanegashima Space Center (TNSC): There are 2 active launch pads at Tanegashima; Launch Pad-1 (LP-1) and Launch Pad-2 (LP-2).
+Tanegashima Space Center (TNSC): Tanegashima Space Center is located on the island of Tanegashima; the easternmost island of the Osumi Islands of Japan.
+There are 2 active launch pads at Tanegashima; Launch Pad-1 (LP-1) and Launch Pad-2 (LP-2).
 They are in an area known as the Yoshinobu Launch Complex and designated as Launch Area-Y, Area-Y or LA-Y. They differentiate between pads by placing a (1) or a (2) after the designation.
 H-IIA rockets launch from Pad-1 while H-IIB rockets launch from Pad-2.